Nonprofit Law in India

 C. Dissolution

 Indian public charitable trusts are generally irrevocable.
+There is no specific legal provision for winding up a trust.
 If a trust becomes inactive due to the negligence of its trustees, the Charity Commissioner may take steps to revive the trust.
 Furthermore, if it becomes too difficult to carry out the trust's objectives, the doctrine of cy pres, meaning "as near as possible," may be applied to change the objectives of the trust.
 Under certain circumstances a trust can also be officially de-registered or declared as inoperative, defunct or moribund.

 Societies and Section 8 companies may be dissolved.
 Upon dissolution and after settlement of all debts and liabilities, the funds and property of the society or company may not be distributed among the members (Societies Registration Act Section 14).
 [8] Instead, the remaining funds and property must be given or transferred to some other society or Section 8 company, preferably one with similar objectives (Societies Registration Act Section 14).